Parenting in KFL&A

 Growth spurts

 Children go through lots of growth spurts.
 Some days they may eat a lot, and other days they eat less.
 This is normal.
-Continue to let your child decide how much to eat of the food you serve.
+Continue to offer regular meals and snacks and let your child decide how much to eat of the food you serve.
 This helps them to recognize and respond to their own hunger and fullness cues.

 Baby snuggling into adult shoulder.